Continuous nonlinear adaptive experimental design with gradient flow: Preliminaries

 \subsection{Optimal design for linear models}

-Optimal design has been extensively studied, and in the linear setting, it is often formulated via a data matrix.
-And the OED goal comes down to selecting matrix rows (constraints) that are most reflective of the solution features.
-In particular the linear model is:
+In the linear setting, OED is often formulated via a data matrix, with the OED goal being to select matrix rows that are most valuable for computing the solutions.
+The linear model is

-where the matrix $\bf A$ can potentially have infinite sometimes uncountably many rows, especially when the index $\theta$ is continuously valued.
-The task here is to select subsets of rows in $\bf A$ for the linear inversion of $\vecsigma$.
+where the ``matrix" $\bf A$ may have infinitely many (possibly uncountably many) rows, as when the index $\theta$ is continuously valued.
+The task here is to select a weighted subset of the rows in $\bf A$ that allows $\vecsigma$ to be recovered stably via linear inversion.